csswizardry/CSS-Guidelines/README.md

 ## Naming conventions

-For the most past we simply use hyphen delimited classes (e.g. `.foo-bar`, not `.foo_bar` or `.fooBar`), however in certain circumstances we use BEM notation.
+For the most part we simply use hyphen delimited classes (e.g. `.foo-bar`, not `.foo_bar` or `.fooBar`), however in certain circumstances we use BEM notation.

 <abbr title="Block, Element, Modifier">BEM</abbr> is a methodology for naming